ThatGhostYT/ghst/README.md

   readonly method: string
     Method of the request.
   readonly headers: Record<string, string>
+    Headers used in the request.
+  readonly body: string
+    The request body.
   [key: string]: unknown
   has(propertyName: string)
     See whether an object is in this request object.